-Atrial fibrillation (AF) is a common abnormal heart rhythm that occurs when electrical impulses are triggered from different places in the atria (the upper chambers of the heart) in a disorganized manner.
+Atrial fibrillation (AF) is a familiar abnormal heart rhythm that occurs when electrical impulses are triggered from different places in the atria (the upper chambers of the heart) in a disorganized manner.

-This causes the atria to constrict, and feels like an irregular heartbeat or pulse.
-It is a major cause of stroke.
+This causes the atria to constrict and feels like an irregular heartbeat or pulse.
+It is a significant cause of stroke.

-The pumping action of your heart is controlled by small electrical messages produced by a part of the heart called the sinus node.
-The sinus node is sometimes called the “natural pacemaker” of your heart.
+The pumping action of your heart is controlled by tiny electrical messages produced by a part of the heart called the sinus node.
+The sinus node is sometimes called your heart’s “natural pacemaker.”

-These multiple and irregular messages cause the atria to tremble or shake, which is known as fibrillation.
+These multiple and irregular messages cause the atria to tremble or shake, known as fibrillation.
 This feels like an irregular or sometimes rapid heartbeat.